Undline/UndChain/readme.md

 #### Convergence

 I believe that this blockchain is going to get large fast even with some of the space constraints that I am already planning on implementing.
 So what I am planning on implementing is a by product of the fact that we have decentralized storage on chain.
 What I am planning is that at least every flooring we implement The Convergence which is a process where we store all of the blockchains information on file and effectively restart the blockchain using the hash of the old chain as a genesis block.
 This would effectively lower the barrier in regards to how much RAM a validator needs since they can offload it onto the partners to store.
-The convergence will also occur when when have a crypto swap.
+The convergence will also occur when we have a cryptography swap (example switching to Kyber).

 ### Security